rseiler/pom-project/pom/src/site/markdown/usage.md

 ### Static Code Analysis

-If not [disabled](maven-profiles.html) than the static code analysis are executed by default.
-If a major issue is found than the build will fail.
+If not [disabled](maven-profiles.html) then the static code analysis are executed by default.
+If a major issue is found then the build will fail.

 #### Disabling for a specific module